-simpleRTK3B Pro powered by Septentrio Mosaic-X5 can generate and output DGPS and/or RTK corrections in the RTCM and CMR formats, for L1, L2 and L5 constellations.
+SimpleRTK3B Pro powered by Septentrio Mosaic-X5 can generate and output DGPS and/or RTK corrections in the RTCM and CMR formats, for L1, L2 and L5 constellations.

-How to set the base station position
+Firstly, set the base station position.

-- In the box “Position Mode”, select Static.
+- In the box Position Mode, select Static.

-How to enable correction data output
+Secondly, enable correction data output.

 Now that we have the system in base station mode, we only need to enable the correction data output, so we can share with correction data with the rovers.

-If you are using one of the following plugins: Ethernet NTRIP Master, WiFi NTRIP Master, 4G NTRIP Master, you want to select Serial port >COM2 at this step.
+- Select the interface you want to use to output correction data.
+If you are using one of the following plugins: Ethernet NTRIP Master, WiFi NTRIP Master, 4G NTRIP Master, select Serial port–>COM2 at this step.